Hariri Institute Call for Proposals: FY27 Focused Research Programs

 Eligibility

-All Boston University Faculty are eligible to submit and participate in Focused Research Programs.
+All Boston University faculty are eligible to submit proposals for and participate in Focused Research Programs (FRPs).

-All Faculty members listed in the proposed Focused Research Program’s structure must have capacity to fully participate in the year-long program (attending and participating in planning meetings, workshops, conferences, activities, etc.)
+All faculty members named in a proposed FRP, including Program Leaders, Thrust Champions, and Core Faculty, must have the capacity to fully participate in the year-long program, including engaging in planning meetings, workshops, conferences, and related program activities.

 We strongly encourage faculty interested in leading and submitting a Focused Research Program to discuss their proposed program idea and community structure early with Hariri Institute’s Director, Yannis Paschalidis, yannisp@bu.edu.